Sumaila Ndewura Jakpa

-Ndewura Jakpa (Jakpa according to some historians in Gonja "Daa-Kpa Pia-Kpa, which means Conqueror through spear or the Spear Holder) was an African king, founder of a dynasty in Gonja (now part of northern Ghana), in the early 17th century.
+Ndewura Jakpa (Jakpa according to some historians in Gonja "Daa-Kpa Pia-Kpa, which means Conqueror through spear or the Spear Holder) was an African king, founder of the Gonja kingdom (now part of northern Ghana), in the early 17th century.

 History of the Gonjas

 According to Britannica: "Originally a Mande invader, Jakpa established a loosely knit federation of states that extended over areas of northern part of present-day Ghana and parts of Togo and Benin."
 In the about second half of the sixteenth century, Gonja was founded by Mande Warriors and Mali traders with Naba or Nabaga as their leader.
 The area between the Black and White Volta were known for trade so it attracted them.
 The Mande Chief sent the Nabaga on an errand to discover if there was a fall in the gold supply to Mali.
 The Gonjas had their name from a 'corrupt' Hausa phrase Kasa Goro-Jaa which meant the Land of Red Cola.
 Ngbanye was the indigenous name of the Gonjas which means Brave Men.
 The Hausas of Sokoto and the Gonjas used to trade in cola-nuts.
 The Gonjas had their cola-nut supplies from the Ashantis which transported to the Salaga market.
 The Hausas demand in cola-nuts was high so they used to travel to the lands of the Gonjas to buy them.